 - Created the Office of the Federal Coordinator as a small, independent agency to coordinate activities of other federal agencies involved in the pipeline project, and expedite and strengthen oversight of the project.

-- Clarified that one environmental impact statement would be written and used by all agencies, and that FERC would be the lead agency preparing it.
+- Clarified that one environmental impact statement would be written and used by all agencies, and that FERC would be the lead agency to prepare the EIS.

 - Provided for a federal loan guarantee up to $18 billion for the project (indexed to the consumer price index from 2004).